SAP-samples/teched2022-XP280/exercises/ex0/README.md

 In this exercise, you will create your own copy of this repository and optionally, set up a subaccount on your SAP Business Technology Platform (SAP BTP) Trial account.

-## Create a Copy of This Repository
+## Exercise 0.0 - Create a Copy of This Repository

 1. On the [main page of this repository](https://github.com/SAP-samples/teched2022-XP280), choose **Fork** on the top right.